bigeasy/cadence/design.markdown

 I've already made, I'm primarily interested in working through the decisions that I've not been able to make through noodling alone.

+ * Use of `_` before a callback to indicate that function takes no arguments.
+ * How we're not that concerned about events that may or may not happen.

 ## Order and Arity of Subsequent Functions

 It appears that there would be a common case when working with `fs` where you'd